freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-html-by-building-a-cat-photo-app/step-042.md

 Even through you added your button below the text input, they appear next to each other on the page.
 That's because both `input` and `button` elements are <dfn>inline elements</dfn>, which don't appear on new lines.

-You learned previously that the button submits the form by default, but you can explicitly add the `type` attribute with the value `submit` to it to make it clearer.
+You learned previously that the button submits the form by default, but you can explicitly add the `type` attribute with the value `submit` to make it clearer.
 Go ahead and do this to specify this button should submit the form.

 # --hints--